M3TIOR/Microsoft-Office-Addins/README.md

 Microsoft 2017, under the [MIT License][MIT] provided in the root of this repository.
 Said license can also be found within the [Generator-Office project][1].
-All modifications are subject to the [GNU Lesser General Public License version 2.1][LGPLv2.1] that is also found in the root of this repository.*
+All modifications are subject to the [GNU Lesser General Public License version 2.1][LGPLv2.1] that is also found in the root of this repository.

-*All art assets contained herein are subject to the [Creative Commons Attribution License version 4.0][CC-BY-4.0] with the exception of the Microsoft Fabric UX Elements, which are subject to their own [separate asset license][2].*
+All art assets contained herein are subject to the [Creative Commons Attribution License version 4.0][CC-BY-4.0].*

 Note: clicking on any of the license badges at the top of this Read-me will take you to the respective license.